 Sleep is also a huge factor (and getting enough of it can often seem impossible, especially for new moms).
 But maybe try to fit a nap in wherever you can, or let someone else take over for 30 minutes while you rest.
 You'll thank yourself in the long run.

-Noise-reducing earplugs can help you take the edge off the noise, avoid sensory overload, and help minimize your chances of burnout.
+Noise-reducing earplugs can help you take the edge off the noise, avoid sensory overload, and help minimise your chances of burnout.

 - Reach out for support